 Another important part of any wheel’s description is its hardness, referred to as its durometer rating.
 The typical skateboard wheel has a relatively hard durometer, between 90a and 100a.
 Longboard wheels range from 75a to 85a (78a is most common), making them much softer by comparison.
 This added softness helps the wheels absorb vibrations, get firmer grip on the road and allows them to be more easily controlled when a rider loses traction by accident or on purpose.

 Longboards use the same bearings as standard skateboards.
 The universal industry standard is 8mm 608 size bearings.
-However, some trucks have thicker 10mm diameter axles which require 10mm 608 size bearings.

 Like their smaller counterparts, longboards can be used in a variety of ways.
 Not only can you ride your board around town as a healthy and fun mode of transportation, you can take the sport to a more extreme level by racing mountain roads and performing technical power slides.
 Here we provide an explanation of the most popular riding styles, as well as some suggested setup sizes and tuning options for each.